Idris2244/SUPERSTORE-DATA-ANALYSIS-/README.md

 Based on the analysis of shipping modes by quantity, Standard Class is the most frequently utilized shipping option, accounting for 60% of orders.
 This is followed by Second Class, which represents 20% of the shipments.
 First Class constitutes 15% of the shipping modes, while Same Day shipping is the least common, making up only 5% of the total.
 #### Category by Discount:
 Based on the discount categories for office supplies, furniture, and technology, it is observed that office supplies offer the highest discount rate at 61%, followed by furniture with a 23% discount, and technology with the lowest at 16%.
+#### Top 10 state:
+Among the top 10 states, California leads with the highest sales, totaling $457,688, followed by New York at $310,876.
+In contrast, Virginia ranks last within this group, with sales amounting to $70,63.

 ## Rcommendation